xavibenjamin/brightlycolored.org/_drafts/2018-year-in-review.markdown

   {% include imgic.html src="/2018/12/denver-005.jpg" alt="Felipe leaning against a wall." style="grid-column: span 2;" %}
 </figure>

 We had an amazing time.
-Denver is a beautiful place, and I'd forgotten how great it was to see mountains everywhere.
-We were only there for an extended weekend, but we were able to visit Boulder and do fun graffiti tour downtown.
+Denver is a beautiful place, filled with nice people and breathtaking topography.
+We were only there for an extended weekend, but we were able to visit Boulder and do a fun graffiti tour downtown.

-The Prados are our best friends, and we were so excited to make this trip with them.

 <figure class="small__right">
   {% include imgic.html src="/2018/12/london-001.jpg" alt="Kelly in front of the London Eye." %}